Local rigidity of Julia sets: Introduction

 \begin{rem} In Theorem \ref{thmmeasureversion} and \ref{conicalrigiditytoget}, the assumption of the non-exceptionalness is necessary (see \cite[Remark 2.13]{dujardin2022two}). \end{rem}

-\begin{rem}When $C_g\neq \P^1(\C)$, there are infinitely many local real analytic homeomorphisms whose restrictions to $C_g$ are the same as $h$.
+\begin{rem}When $C_g\neq \P^1(\C)$, there are infinitely many local real analytic diffeomorphisms whose restrictions to $C_g$ are the same as $h$.
 So in the real analytic case of Theorem \ref{thmmeasureversion} and \ref{conicalrigiditytoget}, it is necessary to restrict $h$ to $C_g.$ \end{rem}

 \begin{rem} If $h$ in the real analytic case of Theorem \ref{thmmeasureversion} (resp. \ref{conicalrigiditytoget}), does not preserve the orientation, then $\sigma_{\conj}\circ h$ preserves the orientation.
 So we may apply Theorem \ref{thmmeasureversion} (resp. \ref{conicalrigiditytoget}), for $f,\overline{g}$ and $\sigma_{\conj}\circ h$. \end{rem}